 You may need to configure Firefox to enable your agency users to log into web applications using their PIV credentials.
 This can be tricky because Firefox supports a protocol (PKCS #11) that is not always natively supported by operating systems (OS) or OS default drivers.

 This guide will help you configure Firefox by using an open source software package.
 In addition to open source solutions, commercial software may be used.

 Are you interested in learning more?
-Search for PKCS #11 for other resources available.
+Search online for PKCS #11 to find other available resources.

 Install and Test OpenSC

 OpenSC will enable a user’s PIV credential to work with Firefox and some signing and encryption applications.

 First, you will need to install and test OpenSC.
 OpenSC has installers for multiple operating systems, including Windows, macOS, and Linux flavors.
 The installers can be downloaded directly from GitHub and the OpenSC wiki:

 When installing OpenSC, you need to consider some items that are specific for the federal government:

 Use OpenSC Version Greater Than 0.20.0 to avoid Authentication Errors

 If a version of OpenSC less than 0.20.0 is used, users will encounter errors when performing mTLS with servers that offer TLS 1.3.
 This can include browser errors like ERR_SSL_CLIENT_AUTH_SIGNATURE_FAILED.